chat-export: Convert WhatsApp Chats to HTML

 CLI Parameters:

--o, --output-dir: Base directory where the chat folder will be created (optional, default: current directory)
+-o, --output-dir: Base directory where the chat folder will be created (optional, default: current directory) --embed-media: Embed media files as base64 in HTML instead of linking to external files (optional)

 Command Line Interface (Non-Interactive Mode)